weiyang2048/RandomMatrix.jl/README.md

 A package for Random Matrix Theory.

-Hoping to add-in enough functionalities and publish in Aug 2021.
+Hoping to add-in enough functionalities and register in Aug 2021.

-Note that there is an existing package [`RandomMatrices.jl`](https://github.com/JuliaMath/RandomMatrices.jl) on Random Matrix, but it is [no longer maintained](https://github.com/JuliaMath/RandomMatrices.jl/issues/58)(the lastest version is released in 2019 with most of the code written before v1.0, some of the codes no longer work), and it doesn't provide all the functionalities that I need in my work.
-Thus it probably will be easier to start my own package.
 If there is any functionality you want me to implement, please raise an issue.

 - [RandomMatrix.jl](#randommatrixjl)
 - [Examples](#examples)